davidfowl/TodoApi/README.md

 #### Spans

-1. Set `OpenTelemetry__TracingCollectorEnabled` to true in the `TodoApi/appsettings.json` file or via enviroment variable to enable `.AddOtlpExporter` below `builder.Services.AddOpenTelemetryTracing`, in the `TodoApi/OpenTelemetryExtensions.cs` file
+1. Configure Env var `OTEL_EXPORTER_OTLP_ENDPOINT` with the right endpoint URL to enable `.AddOtlpExporter` below `builder.Services.AddOpenTelemetryTracing`, in the `TodoApi/OpenTelemetryExtensions.cs` file
 1. Run Jaeger with Docker:

 ```